twaclaw/p3/README.md

 ## Python ecosystem for data analysis and machine learning

-Presentation hold at Kigali on 06.03.2019
+Presentation held at Kigali on 06.03.2019

 ## Topics